secnnet/Nessus-Plugin-Locator/README.md

 - Ensure that you have the necessary permissions to execute the script.
 You can use the command `chmod +x nessus-plugin-locator.sh` to make the script executable if needed.
 - The script performs a search on the entire filesystem to find the Nessus plugins directory.
 This might take some time depending on the size of your filesystem.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License

 This script is licensed under the [MIT License](LICENSE).